dhwaniT99/Google_Colab_R/README.md

 ### What is Colab

 Google Research's Colaboratory (abbreviated "Colab") is a product.
 Colab is a web-based Python editor that allows anyone to write and run arbitrary Python code.
 It's particularly useful for machine learning, data analysis, and education.
 Colab is a hosted Jupyter notebook service that doesn't require any setup and gives you free access to computational resources, including GPUs.
-More information can be found here <a href = https://research.google.com/colaboratory/faq.html> More info </a>
+More information can be found  <a href = https://research.google.com/colaboratory/faq.html>  here </a>

 Anyway let's dive right in setting up Google Colab in R